 This policy and accompanying procedures are intended to help the French American School of Denver to eliminate racial and ethnic disparities, and any other protected class disparities, in school discipline, while improving behavior, school climate, and academic achievement for all students.

-The Head of School shall develop such procedures as may be needed for the implementation of this policy.
+The School Director shall develop such procedures as may be needed for the implementation of this policy.
+See the general Behavior Intervention Flow Chart for staff/teacher management procedures and office/administrative management procedures via this link.